-In the KINECT 2 trial, patients in the valbenazine treatment group had a greater perception of improvement on average, compared with the placebo group (LS Mean: 2.6 vs. 3.3; p=0.0011).38 The valbenazine group also had a greater proportion of patients classified as PGIC responders compared with the placebo group (57.8% vs. 31.8%, p≤0.001), resulting in a NNT of four.
+In the KINECT 2 trial, patients in the valbenazine treatment group had a greater perception of improvement on average, compared with the placebo group (LS Mean: 2.6 vs. 3.3; p=0.0011).2 The valbenazine group also had a greater proportion of patients classified as PGIC responders compared with the placebo group (57.8% vs. 31.8%, p \leq 0.001), resulting in a NNT of four.

 Although listed as a secondary outcome in the KINECT 3 study, the PGIC outcome was not reported in the published trial results.
-However, data in the FDA medical review document showed that on average, patients in the valbenazine groups and placebo group did not differ in their report of TD symptom improvement in both the KINECT 3 and KINECT trials.43 In fact, a significantly lower proportion of patients were categorized as PGIC responders in the 80mg valbenazine group compared with the placebo group in the KINECT 3 study.
-An additional exploratory PGIC responder analysis was conducted to assess the underlying diagnostic categories, and the analysis showed that the difference between 80mg valbenazine group and the placebo group was driven mainly by subjects with schizophrenia or schizoaffective disorder.43 p value≤0.001 vs. placebo; †unpublished data from FDA Medical Review
+However, data in the FDA medical review document showed that on average, patients in the valbenazine groups and placebo group did not differ in their report of TD symptom improvement in both the KINECT 3 and KINECT trials.3 In fact, a significantly lower proportion of patients were categorized as PGIC responders in the 80mg valbenazine group compared with the placebo group in the KINECT 3 study.
+An additional exploratory PGIC responder analysis was conducted to assess the underlying diagnostic categories, and the analysis showed that the difference between 80mg valbenazine group and the placebo group was driven mainly by subjects with schizophrenia or schizoaffective disorder.3